CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/stock-transfer.md

 10. **Show Cost Dimensions** – Enabling this checkbox adds a Cost Dimensions button on the Quantity form for users who need to assign additional cost dimensions.

-11. **Skip SAP Allocation Quantity, Skip ProcessForce Allocation Quantity** – Disables batch and serial number allocations in SAP Business One if custom allocations are required.
+11. **Skip SAP Allocation Quantity, Skip CompuTec ProcessForce Allocation Quantity** – Disables batch and serial number allocations in SAP Business One if custom allocations are required.

 12. **Use Sales UoM** – Click [here](../../../user-guide/managing-uom-in-computec-wms.md) to find out more on Managimg UoM in CompuTec WMS.